AaronForce1/html5-prototyping-boilerplate/README.md

     $ gulp build
         // Compiles the SRC code and distributes it into a newly cleaned DIST

-    $ gulp development
+    $ gulp
-        // Compiles and sets WATCH to continue re-compiling as one actively makes changes
+        // Compiles and sets WATCH to continue re-compiling as one actively makes changes, setting browser-sync server on localhost

 Source Code Hierarchy
 ---------------------

-The Vericant Prototyping repository is composed primarily of source code files that are then compiled using gulp into a distribution that should then be uploaded to a web server.
+This Prototyping Boilerplate is composed primarily of source code files that are then compiled using gulp into a distribution that should then be uploaded to a web server.
 The /src folder has 6 primary sub-directories: